JanHerca/urantiapedia/output/wikijs/article/FAQ/About_Personality.md

 > In God the Father freewill performances are not ruled by power, nor are they guided by intellect alone; the divine personality is defined as consisting in spirit and manifesting himself to the universes as love.
 Therefore, in all his personal relations with the creature personalities of the universes, the First Source and Center is always and consistently a loving Father.
 God is a Father in the highest sense of the term.
 He is eternally motivated by the perfect idealism of divine love, and that tender nature finds its strongest expression and greatest satisfaction in loving and being loved.
 [UB 4:4.6](/en/The_Urantia_Book/4#p4_6)

 > Pure energy is the ancestor of all relative, nonspirit functional realities, while pure spirit is the potential of the divine and directive overcontrol of all basic energy systems.
 And these realities, so diverse as manifested throughout space and as observed in the motions of time, are both centered in the person of the Paradise Father.
-In him they are one--must be unified--because God is one.
+In him they are one—must be unified—because God is one.
 The Father's personality is absolutely unified.
 [UB 56:1.4](/en/The_Urantia_Book/56#p1_4)

 **_Personality Extinction Through Iniquity_**